dayhmk/Homework-Proxy/README.md

-This is the proxy for dayhmk.github.io.
-It only works for that site!
+This is the parser for dayhmk.github.io.
+It was a proxy, but then I decided to move more functions to the server.